mithraiclabs/PsyLendCPIExamples/Architecture.md

  Does not update the `deposit_reward_multiplier` and `borrow_reward_multiplier`, use `update_reserve_reward` to modify those fields.

-The Jet Market owner must sign this tx.
+The Psy Market owner must sign this tx.

 ### Arguments:
 Config - A reserve config contains the following, which are all numbers unless otherwise specified: